clicknium/clicknium-docs/doc/how-to/how-to-automate-select.md

    ```

 ### Ant Design
-1. With the Clicknium recorder,the component elements operated in recording the page.
-   The recorded elements are shown as below.
+1. Capture below elements by Clicknium Recorder.
    ![record](./../img/how-to-select-ant-record.png)
-2. Change the locator of the option.
-Delete className of ancestorClass, which one when option active.
+2. Change the locator attributes of the option.
+Uncheck className of ancestorClass.
-   After changing
    ![option](./../img/how-to-select-ant-option-locator.png)

-3. Write the code as below.
+3. Use the following code to select Jack option.

    ```python
    from clicknium import clicknium, ui, locator